Why Resource Allocation Is More Important Than Ever

 The best way to support a company's goals, growth or otherwise– is to utilize the concept of strategic resource allocation to your advantage.
 In this article, we'll look at why resource allocation is so critical, and what savvy leaders should focus on when making decisions about a company's strategic direction.

 Resource allocation is the process of managing and allocating assets to support a company or organization's strategic goals.
-For a business to be successful, a leader's primary focus must be on having the right resources to support these goals.
+For a business to succeed, a leader's primary focus must be having the right resources to support these goals.

 These resources are anything from money and talent to software and equipment.

 Virtually every project, product launch, and anything else an organization might create or update needs resources allocated to it.
 Having a budget and allocating or reallocating the means for said product/project properly is integral to success.